GWALN/gwaln/README.md

 You should have:

 *   Node.js 20.18.1 or later on macOS, Linux, or Windows
-* Network access to a DKG edge node and sufficient blockchain funds if you plan to publish.
+*   Network access to a DKG edge node (NeuroWeb) and sufficient $TRAC tokens if you plan to publish.
 *   Optional: a Google Gemini API key if you use automated bias verification.

 ## How to use GWALN CLI